net-lisias-ksph/KIS/ItemPlugin.md

-KIS allow coding of any item simply by extending the "ModuleKISItem" class.
+KIS allow coding of any item by extending the `ModuleKISItem` class.